Updated April 13th, 2018.

 So if you’re looking for cheap hostels and lashings of the cheapest beer, head to Vietnam!

-Though not officially in South East Asia, we have travelled to and written about India and Nepal, both of which we believe are amongst some of the cheapest countries to travel in Asia.
+India, Nepal & Pakistan are certainly three of the cheapest Asian countries to visit.
+We have travelled to and written about India and Nepal, both of which we believe are among the cheapest countries to visit in Asia.
 In Nepal, we recently rented a lovely apartment in Pokhara for one month for $250 USD and in North Goa, we rented for $120 USD / month in the hippie beach town of Arambol.

 So what do you think?
 Which is the cheapest country you’ve ever travelled to in Southeast Asia?
 How do you plan your budget when you travel?
 And what do you consider to be cheap anyway?